Facts about the animal kingdom

 How kangaroos are born

 Once the female becomes pregnant, she will have a short uterine gestation period.
-In fact, the gestation of kangaroos is one of the shortest processes in mammals, since it lasts between 28 and 33 days, the latter being the specific period of the red kangaroo.
-After this time, since the gestation process in the uterus is so short, an underdeveloped embryo is born.
-They are very small (about 2 cm in average, although it may vary according to the species), hairless and with eyes and ears still in a premature state.
+In fact, the gestation of kangaroos is one of the shortest processes in mammals, lasting between 28 and 33 days, with the latter being the specific period for the red kangaroo.
+After this brief gestation, since the process in the uterus is so short, an underdeveloped embryo is born.
+These embryos are very small (about 2 cm on average, although it may vary according to the species), hairless, and with eyes and ears still in a premature state.

 How are kangaroos born?

 The baby kangaroo is born through its mother's vagina, as is the case with all placental mammals.
-The kangaroo's birthing process is fast as without any help and instinctively, the newborn moves up from the vagina to the mother's pouch.
+The kangaroo's birthing process is fast, and instinctively, the newborn moves up from the vagina to the mother's pouch without any help.
 This is where it hooks onto the mother's nipple to start feeding.
 It will take about eight months for the young kangaroo to start to get out of the pouch and begin to fend for itself.
 At this point, although the baby kangaroo is beginning to feed on its own, it may eventually return to the pouch to continue breastfeeding.

 When the female calves and the child leaves the uterus to move to the marsupial bag, the new mother can become pregnant immediately, starting the development of a new embryo.
 However, because another baby kangaroo is breastfeeding, a process known as embryonic diapause occurs, which consists of paralyzing the growth of the new fetus for about 235 days so that the kangaroo in the pouch continues to grow.
 After this time, the embryo is reactivated in the uterus, which coincides with the abandonment of the one in the bag.

-About a month later, the new kangaroo is born and a third pregnancy can occur, which will follow the same process previously described.
-In this way, the same female may have a diapaused embryo in the uterus, a growing baby kangaroo in the marsupium and a third offspring who is already moderately independent, but who eventually returns to feed on its mother.
+About a month later, the new kangaroo is born and a third pregnancy can occur, following the same process previously described.
+In this way, the same female may have a diapaused embryo in the uterus, a growing baby kangaroo in the marsupium, and a third offspring who is already moderately independent, but who eventually returns to feed on its mother.
+This intricate reproductive cycle ensures the survival and thriving of kangaroo populations.
 In fact, the kangaroo mother has the ability to produce two types of milk: one for the embryo that is developing in the pouch and another for the kangaroo that has already come out of the pouch.

 The kangaroo pouch